artsy/eigen/README.md

 ### Deploying Emission

 **Note:** Deploys are mostly automated using `yarn release patch|minor|major`; the following instructions should be valid but take a look at [this issue](https://github.com/artsy/emission/issues/1077#issuecomment-401128949) if things break.
+To release an update to bump Eigen's Emission version, you must use either a major or minor release.

 **Note 2:** If you're updating React Native, you're gonna have to do a lot of this stuff manually.
 See the makefile/alloy/orta for more info.

 1. Don't change the `package.json` version.
 1. For non-beta releases, use either `yarn release patch`, `yarn release minor`, or `yarn release major`.
-For beta releases use `yarn release prerelease`.
+For beta releases, use `yarn release prerelease`.
+Beta releases are usually reserved for testing major releases before deployment.
 1. If integrating in Eigen consult the docs [on updating Emission](https://github.com/artsy/eigen/blob/master/docs/updating_emission.md)

 ### Automated Emission App Deploys